maximgeller/projects/web-app-flask/tutorial.md

 </html>
 ```

-This HTML is pretty much boilerpla
+This HTML is pretty much boilerplate with some exceptions.
+You probably noticed a key difference in that there are curly brackets all over the place on it.

 ## Add CSS!
 # Integrating Google Calendar